-Let talk about why GSC are secretly the Skaven of 40K.
+Let’s talk about why GSC are secretly the Skaven of Warhammer 40K.

 While you had some people asking for a T’au or Nid coutner part in WFB, by far the most popular request was to have Skaven in 40K.
-Players have even spent a lot of time hunting through 40K to see if the Skaven might exist already, with the Hurd being considered very Skaven like, though recent depictions have moved away from that.
-However after the unveiling of the new Genestealer Cult models this last weekend, I’ve come to the conclusion that Skaven do already have a 40K counterpart, and the is GSC.
-Lets talk about why.
+Players have even spent a lot of time hunting through 40K to see if the Skaven might exist already, with the Hrud being considered very Skaven-like, though recent depictions have moved away from that.
+However after the slow but steady expansion of the Genestealer Cult models over several editions, I’ve come to the conclusion that Skaven do already have a 40K counterpart, and the is GSC.
+Let’s talk about why.

 I think this is the model that really made the connection in my mind between Skaven and GSC.
 Skaven are well know for their use of assassins both on and off the battlefield.
-If the new GSC models are anything to go by it looks they also are getting some kind of assassins.
+If GSC models are anything to go by it looks they also are pushing that assassins theme.
 And this model just screams Skaven to me.
 Dark cloaks and glowing green curved blades are pretty much the Skaven assassin official uniform.
 Even the old piping evokes Skaven to me.
 You could pretty easily add a tail and some fur and this would work as a Skaven.

 Both Skaven and GSC rely on a horde of disposable foot solders to do the bulk of their fighting for them.
-In lore and on the tabletop they through hordes of cannon fodder agasint a foe hoping to overwhelm them with numbers.
-When that doesn’t work they can both rely on big mutated beats, Rat Ogers and Abominants to do the heavy lifting.
+In lore and on the tabletop they throw hordes of cannon fodder agasint a foe hoping to overwhelm them with numbers.
+When that doesn’t work they can both rely on big mutated beasts, Rat Ogres and Abominants to do the heavy lifting.

 Back in the old WFB days Skaven were an army that loved to ambush the enemy.
 Often depicted as spewing out of sewers or coming down from roof tops they could be where they wanted.
 Gutter Runners, Assassins and other units had many rules for breaking the normal deployment rules.
-In 40K GSM are the same way.
+In 40K GSC are the same way.
 They too are often depicted as boiling up from sewers or the underground to over run the surface.
-And their rules reflect this with their ability to ambush across the table.
-These can lead to strange similarities in play style.
+And their rules reflect this with their ability to get anywhere they need to be on the tabletop.
+These can lead to strange similarities in thematic play style.

 So what do you think?
 Are GSC 40K’s version of Skaven or not?
 Let us know down in the comments!